 We have a number of Staff members who are trained in what to do in an emergency, for the most common medical conditions at this school.
-Teaching staff and Teaching assistants have basic first aid training, and a number of staff have Paediatric first aid training; Mrs Sheppard, Mrs Olley, Mrs Barry and Mr Phelps.
-Mrs Charles is the most experienced and trained first aider and is there to help and support both pupils and staff.
+We strive to ensure that all Teaching staff and Teaching assistants have basic first aid training, and a number of staff have Paediatric first aid training.

 Staff at Ellwood Primary School also understand their duty of care to pupils in the event of an emergency.
 In an emergency situation school staff are required under common law duty of care, to act like any reasonably prudent parent.
 This may include administering medication.

 Action for staff to take in an emergency for epilepsy/anaphylaxis and diabetes is displayed in the Staff Room, relevant classroom, School Office and Kitchen area.

-(Please see appendix 3 for our first aid policy).
+(Please see separate First Aid Policy).